lovowAb/BinaryToDecimal/README.md

-# BinaryToDecimal
+# This is Abdullahi
+  Change Binary To Decimal

   A program that changes bin to dec

+  Follow me on

+    => Facebook | Twitter | Instagram: lovowAb

+# Thanks!